 VSU tuition includes a small health fee.
 For this fee, students receive care at the Student Health Center.
-The Center has three full -time doctors and many registered nurses.
-These staff members can provide most of the care a student will need.
-There is no additional charge for most medications dispensed by the Center.
+Their staff members can provide most of the care a student will need.
+There is no additional charge for most medications dispensed by the Student Health Center.
 Please take time to complete the medical form carefully.
 The doctors and nurses at the Center need to know your medical history so that they can care for your property.

 Please note that the state of Georgia requires all students (international and U.S. students) to have certain immunizations (vaccinations) before they can begin their studies.
 The state requires immunizations for measles, mumps, and rubella because these illnesses are present in the United States.
 We want to make sure that you do not require any of these illnesses while you are a student at VSU.
 We want to make sure that you will enjoy good health while you are in the U.S. Even if these immunizations are not routinely given in your country, you must have them before you come to the U.S. so that your health will be properly protected.
 You should ask your doctor to give you these immunizations before you come to VSU.

-On the medical form, you should write out the month (MO) and year (YR) that you received the immunizations.
+On the medical form, you should write out the month (MM), date( DD)and year (YY) that you received the immunizations.
 Please be sure to document the following immunizations on the Student Health Center page.